FreeScale: Unleashing the Resolution of Diffusion Models via Tuning-Free Scale Fusion: Implementation Details

 \section{Implementation Details}

 During sampling, we perform DDIM sampling \cite{ddim} with $50$ denoising steps, setting DDIM eta to 0.
 For image generation, the base inference resolution of SDXL is $1024\times1024$ pixels, and the scale of the classifier-free guidance is set to $7.5$.
-For video generation, the base inference resolution of VideoCrafter2 is $320\times512$, the video length is $16$ frames, and The scale of the classifier-free guidance is set to $12.0$.
+For video generation, the base inference resolution of VideoCrafter2 is $320\times512$, the video length is $16$ frames, and the scale of the classifier-free guidance is set to $12.0$.

 For tailored self-cascade upscaling, we set $K=700$ in Equation~\ref{eq:cascade} for all experiments.
 And in Equation~\ref{eq:level}, $\alpha$ is set as a scaler, $2$, by default.
 To avoid excessive and messy textures in generating 8k images, $\alpha$ is reduced to $1$.
 In Figure~\ref{fig:img_mask}, $\alpha$ is $3$ and $0.5$ in the targeted and other areas, respectively.
+Users can further adjust these parameters according to the detailed requirements of different images.
 For restrained dilated convolution, the dilation factor $d$ in Equation~\ref{eq:dilation} is equal to the resolution level ($1$ represents original resolution, $2$ represents the twice height and width).
+For scale fusion, the kernel size is $2\times\sqrt{height \times width \div (1024 \times 1024)} - 1$ and the standard deviation is $1$ in Equation~\ref{eq:fusion}.

+\textbf{Datasets.} We evaluate image generation on the LAION-5B dataset~\cite{schuhmann2022laion} with $1024$ randomly sampled captions.
+Specifically, to better align with human preference, we randomly selected prompts from the LAION-Aesthetics-V2-6.5plus dataset to evaluate image generation.
+The LAION-Aesthetics-V2-6.5plus is a subset of the LAION 5B dataset, characterized by its high visual quality, where images have scored 6.5 or higher according to aesthetic prediction models.
+Regarding the evaluation of video generation, we use randomly sampled $512$ captions from the WebVid-10M dataset~\cite{Bain21}.